IncognitLabs/CryptCloud-Platform-Wiki/getting-started.md

-# Getting Started with CryptHub
+# Getting Started with CryptCloud Platform